stroud4europe/stroud4europe.github.io/_stories/AGM_Talk.md

 ---
 ## A powerful video by Clare Moody

 Clare Moody, former MEP for South West and Gibraltar, opened Stroud4Europe's AGM with a talk on where we, as pro Europeans,  go from here.
-Please listen to the short, inspiring video below.
+Please watch the short, inspiring video below.

 Clare's talk is prefaced by a tribute to Mark Huband who was a member of S4E's committee and died very sadly and very unexpectedly two days before the AGM.